SRI-CSL/radler/examples/README.rst

-The following examples demonstrate the features of Radler, which work with both ROS and ROS2.
+The following examples demonstrate the features of Radler, which work with both ROS (master branch) and ROS2 (ros2 branch).

 - Pubsub: How to write pub/sub on single/multi machine